MystenLabs/seal/docs/UsingSeal.md

 - **Include fully specified objects in PTBs**:  When creating programmable transaction blocks, pass complete object references (with versions).
 This reduces object resolution calls by a key server to the Sui Full node.
 - **Avoid unnecessary key retrievals**: Reuse existing encrypted keys whenever possible and rely on the SDK’s internal caching to reduce overhead.
 - **Use `fetchKeys()` for batch decryption**: Call `fetchKeys()` when retrieving multiple decryption keys.
 This groups requests and minimizes interactions with key servers.

+### Other performance recommendations

+**Choose AES for speed, and reserve HMAC-CTR for on-chain decryptions**

+Use `AES` for most app data.
+It is significantly faster and more memory-efficient than `HMAC-CTR`.
+Use `HMAC_CTR` **only** when you need on-chain decryption of small-sized data.

+**Use envelope (layered) encryption for large payloads**

+For big files (videos, large datasets etc.), treat Seal as a **KMS**:

+- Generate a symmetric key and encrypt the data with `AES`.
+- Encrypt the symmetric key using Seal.
+- Store the ciphertext (e.g., on Walrus) and keep a reference to the Seal-encrypted symmetric key.

+!!! tip
+    Hardware, runtime (browser vs. Node.js), and object size vary.
+Try both direct `AES` and envelope encryption to find the best balance of performance, scalability, and manageability for your workload.

+Envelope encryption is also recommended for highly sensitive data and enables safer key rotation/updates without re-encrypting large blobs.
+See [Use layered encryption for critical or large data](./SecurityBestPractices.md#use-layered-encryption-for-critical-or-large-data).